 If Texas’ lesser-known second largest city only invokes thoughts of The Alamo, think again.

 San Antonio has reinvented itself, and in recent years, it’s emerged as a vibrant and cosmopolitan city begging to be rediscovered.

 The city’s historic restorations have resulted in UNESCO recognition.
 A contemporary restaurant scene inspires locals and visitors to look well beyond tacos and refried beans.
 A vibrant cultural scene boasts exceptional museums and galleries alongside world-class hotels.

 San Antonio knows how to celebrate.
 The city’s annual calendar is loaded with events and festivals that celebrate culture, music, food and wine, the arts, and much more.
-From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there’s a plethora of exciting events to enjoy throughout the year.
+From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there are a plethora of exciting events to enjoy throughout the year.

 Wine and Dine